Mary Nolan: Stage career

 While working as a model, Nolan was discovered by Florenz Ziegfeld who hired her as a dancer in his Ziegfeld Follies.
-As a showgirl in New York, she performed under the name Imogene "Bubbles" Wilson (the first of four stage names she used during her career).
-She soon became one of the more popular Ziegfeld Girls.
-Nolan's impact was so profound that columnist Mark Hellinger stated in 1922 "Only two people in America would bring every reporter in New York to the docks to see them off.
+As a showgirl in New York, she performed under the name Imogene "Bubbles" Wilson and soon became one of the more popular Ziegfeld Girls.
+Nolan's impact was so profound that columnist Mark Hellinger stated in 1922: "Only two people in America would bring every reporter in New York to the docks to see them off.
 One is the President.
 The other is Imogene "Bubbles" Wilson."

 While working in the Follies, Nolan began a tumultuous and highly publicized affair with blackface comedian and actor Frank Tinney.
-Tinney, who was married to former singer and dancer Edna Davenport with whom he had a young son, drank heavily and reportedly physically abused Nolan.
+He was married to former singer and dancer Edna Davenport with whom he had a young son, and he drank heavily and reportedly physically abused Nolan.
 On May 24, 1924, Tinney and Nolan got into a physical altercation in her apartment after he awoke to find her with a male reporter.
 After the altercation, Nolan attempted suicide.
 On May 28, she appeared before New York City Magistrate Thomas McAndrews to report the assault and to press charges against Tinney.
 Nolan maintained that Tinney beat her and "chastised" her maid Carrie Sneed.
-Nolan had bruises on her head and body while Sneed, who came along with her as a witness, was also injured.
-Tinney was arrested at his home in Long Island the following day.
+Nolan had bruises on her head and body, and Sneed, who came along with her as a witness, was also injured.
+Tinney was arrested at his home on Long Island the following day.
 In June 1924, the case went before a grand jury.
 Based on the evidence, the jury refused to indict Tinney on assault charges.
 Afterward, Tinney claimed the whole ordeal was a publicity stunt concocted by Nolan.